PrarieComamile/Note-App/README.md

-- MySQL veritabanı kurulumunu tamamlayın ve gerekli bağlantı bilgilerini `config.py` dosyasında tanımlayın.
+- Complete the installation of the MySQL database and define the necessary connection information in the 'config.py' file.

-**3. Uygulamanın Başlatması**
+**3. Starting the Application**
 -
-- Terminalde projenin ana dizinine gidin ve aşağıdaki komutu kullanarak Flask sunucusunu başlatın:
+- Navigate to the root directory of the project in the terminal and start the Flask server using the following command:

       flask run

-- Tarayıcınızda `http://localhost:5000` adresine giderek uygulamayı görüntüleyebilirsiniz.
+- You can view the application by going to http://localhost:5000 in your browser.

-# Kullanılan Teknolojiler
+# Technologies Used

-- **Python**: Web uygulamasının arkasındaki programlama dili.
+- **Python**: The programming language behind the web application.

-- **Flask**: Python tabanlı bir web framework'ü.
-Web uygulaması çatısı ve veritabanı yönetimi için kullanılmıştır.
+- **Flask**: A Python-based web framework used for the web application structure and database management.

-- **Flask-MySQLdb**: Flask ile MySQL veritabanı arasındaki bağlantıyı sağlayan bir eklenti.
+- **Flask-MySQLdb**: An extension that enables the connection between Flask and MySQL database.

-- **WTForms**: Formları oluşturmak ve doğrulamak için kullanılan bir kütüphane.
+- **WTForms**: A library used to create and validate forms.

-- **Passlib**: Parola hashleme ve doğrulama için kullanılan bir kütüphane.
+- **Passlib**: A library used for password hashing and authentication.

-# Site Görüntüleri
+# Site Images

 ![Screenshot from 2023-07-13 16-07-15](https://github.com/PrarieComamile/Note-App/assets/101043132/e1b636b2-cb73-47e0-888e-9b785bd2f3f3)
 ![Screenshot from 2023-07-13 16-07-24](https://github.com/PrarieComamile/Note-App/assets/101043132/bdaca5f8-6065-449b-997e-5c94be44abd0)